AdobeDocs/experience-platform.en/help/sources/connectors/adobe-applications/mapping/salesforce.md

 ## Account contact relation {#account-contact-relation}

-See the documentation on [XDM Business Account Person Relation class](../../../../xdm/classes/b2b/business-account-person-relation.md) for more information.
+See the documentation on [XDM Business Account Person Relation class](../../../../xdm/classes/b2b/business-account-person-relation.md) for more information on the XDM Class and XDM Field Group(s).

 | Source field | Target XDM field path | Notes |
 | --- | --- | --- |